 My Favourite All-Around Amazing Fabric Shops:

-- Blackbird Fabrics – knits, twills, printed viscose and cotton, etc. Caroline curates her shop amazingly – you won’t necessarily find loads and loads of fabrics, but it’s about quality, not quantity.
+- Blackbird Fabrics – knits, twills, printed viscose and cotton, etc. This shop is amazingly well curated.
 When I order from Blackbird, I know that whatever I’m getting will be of amazing quality.
-She also sells patterns and notions.
+They also sells patterns and notions.

 - Mulberry & Macnab – stockists of Atelier Brunette, Nani Iro and Merchant and Mills garment fabrics.
 A small but lovely selection.
-Based in Hamilton ON with a local pickup option
+There’s always something new and beautiful that I’m tempted to grab.

 - Fine Fabrics Canada – rayons, garment cottons, bamboo, sewing patterns.
 This shop carries a nice selection of garment fabrics (including Atelier Brunette and Lady McElroy), as well as printed sewing patterns that can be hard to find elsewhere, such as Sew Over It and Nina Lee patterns.